Learn how to create a blockchain account, and understand the differences between networks and chains.

 Devnet for rapid development and experimentation

-Your account is now ready, but it cannot issue certificates until it has available certificate credits.
-In the next step, we’ll walk through how to purchase credits using a predefined plan or a custom package, depending on your organization’s needs.
-These credits are used each time you certify and anchor new data on the network.
+Your account is ready, but it cannot issue certificates until it has available certificate credits.
+Next, we’ll walk through how to obtain credits using a predefined plan or a custom package, depending on your organization’s needs.
+These credits are used each time you certify and anchor new data to the selected chain.